 Leningrad Sample Hit: Я - твой ковбой Store

 Leningrad is a postmodernist mix of folk, rock, punk, ska, and shanson (prison songs).
-Known for politically infused and rebellious lyrics, they are favorites of the artistic/intellectual crowd of Russia's two capitals, Moscow and St. Petersburg.
-The band is also remarkable for its size – 13 members playing instruments as diverse as the tuba and harmonica.
-The band is banned from playing live in Moscow - their crowds tend to get a bit rowdy.
+Known for lyrics that are often laced with profanity and positive references to alchohol abuse, the band has also made something of a name for itself intellectually, infusing songs with political messages and even composing a "opera" of punk songs that explores social issues - particularly labor.
+The band is also remarkable for its size – 14 members playing instruments as diverse as the tuba and harmonica.
+The band was once banned from playing live in Moscow at city-owned venues - their crowds tend to get a bit rowdy.

 Sergey Shnurov Sample Hit: Sky Whisky Store